-This year’s programme has a strong focus on health and the economy, including the cost-of-living crisis.
-It remains flexible to allow the committee to respond to any issues that require consideration at short notice throughout the year.
+This year’s Overview and Scrutiny work programme focuses on people’s health, safety and the economic success of residents and the borough.
+It remains flexible throughout the year to allow the committee to respond to any issues that require attention at short notice.

 The Overview and Scrutiny Committee is made up of 34 councillors who are not in the Cabinet, from across all the political parties that make up our Full Council.
 The Chair of the Overview and Scrutiny Committee is a councillor decided annually by Full Council.

-The Overview and Scrutiny Committee and task and finish groups are responsible for holding the council decision makers to account and scrutinising the council’s performance.
-They can also look at the performance of some of the council’s partners, including health services and the police, to determine whether they are delivering the outcomes they want to achieve.
+The committee and its three task and finish groups are responsible for holding the council decision-makers accountable and for scrutinising our performance.
+They can also look at the performance of some of our partners, including health services and the police, to determine whether we’re delivering the outcomes we want to achieve.

-Cllr Jeff Ennis OBE, Chair of the Overview and Scrutiny Committee, said: ”This council makes brave decisions to provide essential public services.
-It’s important that the Overview and Scrutiny Committee provides effective scrutiny through challenging and amplifying our communities' voices and concerns to ensure we improve outcomes for people.”
+Cllr Jeff Ennis OBE, Chair of the Overview and Scrutiny Committee, said: “The Overview and Scrutiny Committee plays an important role in the overall governance of the council’s decisions and provides effective scrutiny through challenging and amplifying our communities' voices and concerns to ensure we improve outcomes for all our residents.”

-The full cabinet report can be viewed on our website.
+The programme has been approved by Cabinet today, 6 August and the report can be viewed on our website.